pylessard/python-can-isotp/doc/source/isotp/implementation.rst

 Using the approach described above, a message can be read from the link-layer and processed after 2 context switches, which are achievable in about 20us each on both Windows and Linux.
 This
 40us latency is far better than the latency caused by calls to ``time.sleep()`` required with v1.x.
 Considering that a CAN bus running at 500kbps has a message duration of about 230us, the latency is in the acceptable range.

+Finally, the delay between consecutive frames is dictated by a user-definable function passed with the :ref:`wait_func<param_wait_func>` parameter.
+By default, the wait function is the system ``sleep`` function.
+On machines where the ``sleep`` function has a coarse granularity and a high resolution timer is available, it is possible to pass a busy-wait function to this parameter.

 --------